 We pay grants to relieve poverty to households and local groups.

 Smaller grants can be awarded by the Clerk to the Trustees, Karen Grice.
 Larger grants are considered by the Trustees at their meetings.
 To find out more visit our Grants page here

 Our sheltered housing provides warm and comfortable accommodation in attractive locations for older people who can live independently, with or without support from carers.
 Each scheme has its own Scheme Manager who ensure that residents are supported as needed.
 Overall responsibility for the sheltered housing lies with the Housing Manager Lynn Bailey.
 To find out more, go to our sheltered housing page.

-The Group runs two care homes for older people: Grey Gables in Acocks Green, where the staff are led by Manager Claire Bracey, has forty bedrooms; and Greswold House in Bucklands End, where the staff are led by Care Manager Debby Hambleton, has twenty nine bedrooms.
-To find out more, go to Grey Gables or Greswold House.
+The Group runs a care home for older people.
+Greswold House in Bucklands End has twenty nine bedrooms.
+Our staff there are led by Care Manager Mel Smith.
+To find out more, go to Greswold House.

 Our purpose built nursing home in the conservation area of Old Yardley provides forty six bedrooms and associated facilities for frail older people.
 The Care Manager Maxine McMullan oversees the service.
 Find out more